-The governance of remuneration including policies, structures and practices is delegated to the ICBCS Remuneration Committee (RemCo).
-There are no sub-committees of the RemCo.
+The governance of remuneration including policies, structures and practices is delegated to the ICBCS Remuneration Committee.
+There are no sub-committees of RemCo.

-RemCo includes representatives from BAC and RMC who bring their relevant expertise to the process.
-RemCo is comprised of executives who have experience in evaluating risk and the requirements of the group to operate commercially and sustainably in a competitive environment.
-Members of RemCo attend the ICBCS Board meetings where the results are summarised and shared with the Board.
+RemCo includes representatives from BAC and BRMC who bring their relevant expertise to the process.
+RemCo is comprised of executives who have experience in evaluating risk and requirements of the group to operate commercially and sustainably in a competitive environment.
+Members of RemCo attend the ICBCS Board meetings where results are summarised and shared with the Board.
 This communication plus the membership of the committees ensures that ICBCS's RemCo can arrive at a decision on the discretionary incentive pool after full consideration of the risk profile of the group.

-The RemCo is comprised of Non-Executive Directors and the members of the committee during 2022 were as follows:
+The RemCo is comprised of Non-Executive Directors and members of the committee during 2023 were as follows:

-Remco at 31 December 2022
+RemCo as at 31 December 2023

-Mr G Jones Member throughout 2022
+Mr G Jones Member throughout 2023

-Ms J Eden Member throughout 2022
+Ms J Eden Member throughout 2023

-Mr R Han Member throughout 2022

-Mr A Simmonds Member throughout 2022
+Mr A Simmonds Member throughout 2023

-Mr L Li Member throughout 2022
+Mr L Li Member throughout 2023

-Mr K Fihla Member throughout 2022
+Mr K Fihla Member throughout 2023

+Mr R Han Ceased to be a member on 2 May 2023

+Ms F Hu Appointed as a member on 2 May 2023

-During 2022, the Committee met five times and considered the following principal matters:
+During 2023, the Committee met five times and considered the following principal matters:

-- Remuneration philosophy including fixed pay ratios and strategic performance goals (balanced scorecard, weightings and metrics) - Approval of senior executive appointments - Determination of bonus pools based on group performance within the context of control management and sustainability, adjusted appropriately for risk assumed - Bonus and salary awards for key executives - Review of the group's policies in relation to performance and risk adjustment at both an overall pool and individual level - Approval of remuneration and terms of service that fall within the Committee's terms of reference - Review of the approach to external remuneration market data, covering a review of methodology including peer group analysis and market positioning
+- Remuneration philosophy including fixed pay ratios and strategic performance goals (balanced scorecard, weightings and ٠ metrics) - Approval of senior executive appointments - Determination of bonus pools based on group performance within the context of control management and sustainability, adjusted appropriately for risk assumed - Bonus and salary awards for key executives - Review of the group's policies in relation to performance and risk adjustment at both an overall pool and individual level • - Approval of remuneration and terms of service that fall within the Committee's mandate - Review of the approach to external remuneration market data, covering a review of methodology including peer group • analysis and market positioning - Review of the share-linked instrument component of the annual bonus scheme (for Material Risk Takers MRTs) •